makersacademy/airport_challenge/docs/review.md

 ### Use `context` and `describe` blocks to create test scopes

 If a group of tests share the same setup or are related logically, group them in a `context` block or a `describe` block.
-Use `describe` when the tests are related by a subset of behaviour (e.g 'landing') and use `context` when the tests are related by program state (e.g. 'when it is stormy').
+Use `describe` when the tests are related by a subset of behaviour (e.g 'landing') and use `context` when the tests are related by program state (e.g. 'when it is stormy_takeoff').

 `let`, `subject` and `before` statements inside a context or describe block will only run for tests inside the block and will override similar statements in an outer block.